matthew30903/TechTeaWeb/content/articles/2024/2024-2-2-january_review/index.md

 ### Sousou no Frieren (Frieren: Beyond Journey's End)

 This series follows ancient elf Frieren after she and a party of heros have defeated an evil demon lord.
 Years pass and the her party mates die one by one.
-Frieren doesn't really understanding till it is too late that she never really got to know them.
-Fifty years to her is but an instant while in that time her friends have passed away.
+Frieren doesn't really understanding the value of her relationship with them till it is too late.
+Fifty years to her is but an instant, while in that time her friends have passed away.

 Fast forward and Frieren and her apprentice travel along the same path she did with the party of heros on a mission to see those who have long passed on.
 Along the way she recounts her memories.